collapsed-stacks/startups/questions/11013/information-for-statement-of-earnings.md

 - tagged: `canada`, `contractors`, `earnings`
 - score: 2

-<p>In Ontario, Canada, what information must be on a Statement of Earnings?
+In Ontario, Canada, what information must be on a Statement of Earnings?
 I work as an independent contractor for a company, and thus receive money weekly as well as don't sell goods.
 I know that the CRA has a template somewhere on their website, but is it mandatory to follow it?
-I don't see the need to include cash sales, credit sales, sales returns, total sales etc. as I'm paid weekly.</p>
+I don't see the need to include cash sales, credit sales, sales returns, total sales etc. as I'm paid weekly.

-<p>What information is required on a Statement of Earnings in Ontario, Canada, and does it need to be the same as the CRA provided template? </p>
+What information is required on a Statement of Earnings in Ontario, Canada, and does it need to be the same as the CRA provided template?

 ## No Answers